MaryamOmar/articles_popularity_prediction/README.md

 ## DATA
-The data is scraped form researchgate.net, it includes information about all publications from  different . we chose social sciences becuase topics in social science do not need domian-experties to understand, and have a solid number of publications and diverse topics.
+The data is scraped form researchgate.net, it includes information about all publications from  different social science departments. we chose social science becuase topics in social science do not need domian-experties to understand, and have a solid number of publications and diverse topics.

 ### source:
 https://www.researchgate.net/

 ### Description
-the scraped dataset will consist of 1,365 rows and 12 intial columns.
+the scraped datase consists of 1,899 rows and 12 intial columns.

 | col | Description | Type |
 | --- | --- | --- |